 - Collection Agent

-Midas Man is scheduled to begin filming in March.
-After the 6-week shoot has wrapped the film will begin post-production at Twickenham Studios which will take 12-weeks.
+Midas Man is scheduled to begin filming in Summer 2021.
+After the 6-8 week shoot has wrapped the film will begin post-production at Twickenham Studios which will take 12-weeks.
 All developments from each stage of the filmmaking process will be circulated under the supervision of the Studio Pow team.

 The Production Accountant will handle all funds for the pre-production and production of Midas Man.
 This is an individual outside of the accounting firm that handles the day to day accounting for Studio POW and specialises in the handling of the development and spend for Midas Man as the film is shot.

 The Sales Agent will decide which film festival Midas Man will launch at.
-Due to the massive interest in the movie, we intend to premiere Midas Man at Cannes 2021.
 In addition to this, they will begin to broker the film across the UK and Worldwide.
 The primary platforms they focus on are:

 - Theatrical - Cinemas